sfc-gh-miwhitaker/simple-stream/README.md

 ## Guided Customer Lab

 Need the storyline for executives and integrators?
-Start with [`docs/LAB_GUIDE.md`](docs/LAB_GUIDE.md).
-It compresses the deployment into five phases, spotlights the Snowpipe Streaming GA enhancements, and arms partners with the instructions they need even if they cannot run the full lab immediately.
+Follow the numbered guides `docs/01-SETUP.md` through `docs/05-MONITORING.md`.
+They provide a complete walkthrough from prerequisites to production monitoring.

 ## Project Structure